DimoPeevski/DimoPeevski/README.md

 <h2>Bio & History 👋</h2>
 Hi, I'm Dimo Peevski!
 <br><br>
-I am a web developer and designer based in Europe who loves "turning concepts into digital masterpieces".
-I specialize in making sleek Shopify stores and dynamic WordPress projects.
-Let's team up and create something awesome together!
+Hey there, I'm Dimo, a web designer and developer based in Europe.
+I specialize in creating fast, stunning websites on Shopify and WordPress.
+I'm skilled at boosting online visibility and building sites that match your vision.
+Let's team up to create the perfect website for you and your visitors!
 <br><br>
 ⁍ My blog ⇢ <a href="https://www.peevski.dev/blog" target="_blank">Peevski.Dev/Blog</a><br>
 <h3>✍🏻 Education</h3>